MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-act-on-your-data.md

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-export-destination2.png "Segmentation add destination")

-   Your saved destination will also light up in the **Segments** page under the export option we explored earlier.
+   Your saved destination will also appear in the **Segments** page under the export option we explored earlier.

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-export-in-process.png "Segmentation export in process")